Thuggonaut/42IC_Ring02_Minitalk/README.md

 # ☎️ Minitalk:

-The purpose of this project is to code a small data change program using UNIX signals.
+The purpose of this project is to code a small data exchange program using UNIX signals.

 ## Preface: